Beautiful Homes for Sale in Englewood

 Englewood has many preschools, day-schools, Christian academies, day care centers, elementary schools, middle schools, and a High School.
 Colleges, learning centers, and universities are also close by.
 Englewood is not in the boonies!
 What were you thinking?
 A list and rating of the schools.

 Dining and Shopping in Englewood

 On Thursdays, during the winter months, there is a Farmers Market at Dearborn Street, the historic district of Englewood.
 Hundreds, sometimes thousands, of people come to the market to enjoy a pleasant shopping experience while chewing on tasty food samples and listening to live music.
 All this under an endless blue sky with lots of sunshine and shady trees.
 Life is good and it can't get any better.
 Come to the Farmer's Market and find out by yourself.
 However, you are not reliant on the Englewood Farmers Market.
 There are plenty of others in Sarasota and Charlotte County as well.

 What is the nightlife like in Englewood?
-Well, to be honest, no extravaganza.
-It can be described as "quiet, but not too quiet.: Live music on the beach, waterfront dining, boating, fishing, beach, and fun in the sun.
+Well, to be honest, no extravaganza but okay.
+Live music on the beach, waterfront dining, boating, fishing, beach, and fun in the sun.
 There is also an Event Center offering concerts and other entertainment events once in a while.
 So, it is really not too bad, but you can not compare Englewood's cultural activities with Sarasota's or Tampa's, let alone with Manhattan's or whatever.

 If you want world-class entertainment, get in your car.
 You need to drive to Sarasota; it is only a 45-minute drive.
 Snowbirds, keep in mind: no ice and snow during the winter months.
-It is always an easy drive.
+It is always a smooth ride!

 Another option would be Fort Myers.
 That trip consumes about 1 hour of your lifespan.
 We don't know anything about the nightlife in Fort Myers, though, but something is probably happening there.